 5. Excess Facial Hair

 If you have you been noticing excess facial hair lately, it could be more that just your age.
 Excess facial hair, particularly along the jawline, chin, and upper lip, could be a symptom of polycystic ovary syndrome, a hormone imbalance in which male hormone levels are elevated.
 This condition affects approximately five million U.S. women of childbearing age.
-So
+So make an appointment with your doctor instead of your salon.

 6. Receding Chin